Archdiocese of Halifax–Yarmouth: History

+In 1852, the Diocese of Halifax was elevated to an archdiocese and an ecclesiastical province was also created from dioceses of Arichat, Charlottetown and Fredericton, along with the Archdiocese of Halifax.
+Bishop William Walsh became the first Archbishop of Halifax.

 It lost territory twice more: on 19 February 1953 to establish the Apostolic Prefecture of Bermuda Islands and on 6 July 1953 to establish the Roman Catholic Diocese of Yarmouth.

-It enjoyed a papal visit from Pope John Paul II in September 1984.
+The Archdiocese of Halifax enjoyed a papal visit from Pope John Paul II in September 1984; that year was the 200th anniversary of the precedent set by the laity of Halifax of forcing the repeal of the anti-Catholic legislation in Nova Scotia, and the British Empire.

 In December 2011, the Diocese of Yarmouth was merged back into the Archdiocese of Halifax, creating the Archdiocese of Halifax-Yarmouth, which was renamed by absorbing its title.
+Although canonically combined in one archdiocese, the corresponding civil statutory corporations of the former dioceses—the Roman Catholic Episcopal Corporation of Halifax (incorporated in 1849) and the Roman Catholic Episcopal Corporation of Yarmouth (incorporated in 1954)—continue to be treated as separate entities by Nova Scotia's Government.

+In a diocesan report circulated in 2004, the Archdiocese of Halifax outlined a parish restructuring process in response to declining attendance, population growth in Halifax, rural population decline, a shortage of priests, and rising operational costs.
+The work on that restructuring process continued as a part of the 2017-2020 pastoral plan under Archbishop Mancini, with an implementation phase that would begin and be completed during 2020.
+The decrees of establishment for the reorganized parishes were published on 1 January 2020.

 The former cathedral became the St. Ambrose Co-Cathedral, in Yarmouth, Nova Scotia.

 Extent and province

-The Archdiocese of Halifax-Yarmouth covers 34,055 square kilometers.
-As of 2021, the archdiocese contained 66 parishes, 58 active diocesan priests, 7 religious priests, and 215,880 Catholics.
+The Archdiocese of Halifax–Yarmouth covers 34,055 square kilometers.
+As of 2021, the archdiocese had 58 active diocesan priests, 7 religious priests, and 215,880 Catholics.
 It also had 87 women religious, 7 religious brothers, and 41 permanent deacons.

 The metropolitan archbishop heads an ecclesiastical province which includes the suffragan dioceses of Antigonish and Charlottetown.